jhuckaby/Cronicle/README.md

 If you need to migrate your Cronicle storage data to a new location or even a new engine, a simple built-in migration tool is provided.
 This tool reads *all* Cronicle storage records and writes them back out, using two different storage configurations (old and new).

-To use the tool, first edit your Cronicle's `conf/config.json` file on your master server, and locate the `Storage` object.
+To use the tool, first edit your Cronicle's `conf/config.json` file on your primary server, and locate the `Storage` object.
 This should point to your *current* storage configuration, i.e. where we are migrating *from*.
 Then, add a new object right next to it, and name it `NewStorage`.
 This should point to your *new* storage location and/or storage engine, i.e. where we are migrating *to*.

 The contents of the `NewStorage` object should match whatever you'd typically put into `Storage`, if setting up a new install.
 See the [Storage Configuration](#storage-configuration) section for details.
 It can point to any of the supported engines.
 Here is an example that would migrate from the local filesystem to Amazon S3: